godotengine/godot-docs/tutorials/3d/standard_material_3d.rst

 Distance fade is useful for light shafts or indicators that are only present after a given distance.

-Keep in mind enabling proximity fade and distance fade with pixel alpha mode enables alpha blending.
+Keep in mind enabling proximity fade and distance fade with **Pixel Alpha** mode enables alpha blending.
 Alpha blending is more performance intensive, and doesn't allow for depth mapping so the mesh can't have a shadow.
 So abusing them for an entire scene is usually not a good idea.